tlswg/tls13-spec/draft-ietf-tls-tls13.md

   signature key, it MUST be usable with some hash/signature algorithm pair in supported_signature_algorithms.

--  For historical reasons, the names of some client certificate types include the algorithm used to sign the certificate.
-For example, in earlier versions of TLS, rsa_fixed_dh meant a certificate signed with RSA and containing a static DH key.
-In TLS 1.2, this functionality has been obsoleted by the supported_signature_algorithms, and the certificate type no longer restricts the algorithm used to sign the certificate.
-For example, if the server sends rsa_fixed_dh certificate type and
-  \{\{sha256, ecdsa\}, \{sha1, rsa\}\} signature types, the client MAY reply with a certificate signed with ECDSA-SHA256.

 New ClientCertificateType values are assigned by IANA as described in
 {{iana-considerations}}.

-Note: Values listed as RESERVED MUST NOT be used.
-They were used in SSL 3.0.

 Note: It is a fatal "handshake_failure" alert for an anonymous server to request client authentication.